Start9Labs/documentation/site/source/developer-docs/packaging.rst

 Choosing Software
 =================

-Almost any type of open source software can be run on embassyOS.
-No matter what programming language, framework, database or interface the service has, it can be adapted for embassyOS.
+Almost any type of open source software can be run on StartOS.
+No matter what programming language, framework, database or interface the service has, it can be adapted for StartOS.
 This is made possible by the power of Docker containers (don't worry, we'll get to this).
 We do have a few recommendations for choosing a service that will perform optimally across platforms:

 #.
 It either has a web user interface (it can be interacted with in a web browser), or is server software that external applications or internal services can connect to.
-Please keep in mind that embassyOS users are not expected to have SSH and/or CLI access.
+Please keep in mind that StartOS users are not expected to have SSH and/or CLI access.

     - The interfaces supported are: HTTP, TCP, and REST APIs